corbado/example-passkeys-sveltekit/docs/Building a SvelteKit Demo Page with Web Component and Passkey Login using Corbado.com.md

 ![[CleanShot 2023-04-11 at 12.54.42@2x.png]]

-Here, we'll enter the api route of our SvelteKit that we want to receive the redirect on, and add our localhost address as our application URL.
+Here, we'll enter the API route of our SvelteKit that we want to receive the redirect on, and add our localhost address as our application URL.
+The Application URL is used for, among others, to correctly direct users to the web component again, when they have clicked on an email magic link.

 ![[CleanShot 2023-04-11 at 13.04.18@2x.png]]